Dave Burba: Coaching career

-Burba became pitching coach of the Tri-City Dust Devils for the 2011 season, the class-A team of the Colorado Rockies.

-He was also the pitching coach for the Modesto Nuts, Hartford Yard Goats, and Lancaster JetHawks, in the Rockies farm system.
-After a stint as pitching coach for the Rockies High Single-A affiliate Boise Hawks in the Northwest League, Burba moved onto the Arizona Complex League Athletics before getting promoted to Lansing in early 2025.
+Burba became the pitching coach of the Tri-City Dust Devils for the 2011 season, the Class A Short Season affiliate of the Colorado Rockies.
+He was later the pitching coach for the Modesto Nuts, Hartford Yard Goats, and Lancaster JetHawks in the Rockies farm system.
+After a stint as pitching coach for the Rockies High-A affiliate Boise Hawks in the Northwest League, Burba moved onto the Arizona Complex League Athletics before getting promoted to the High-A Lansing Lugnuts in 2025.
+He became the bullpen coach for the Double-A Midland RockHounds in 2026.